oneandonlyoddo/nc2csv/README.md

 # Info
-A small python script converting NOAA Blended Sea Winds data from .nc to .csv files.
+A small python3 script converting NOAA Blended Sea Winds data from .nc to .csv files.
 See https://www.ncdc.noaa.gov/data-access/marineocean-data/blended-global/blended-sea-winds

+The conversion process is really sloooow and creates huge files.
+Hit me up if you have an idea on how to make it faster.

 # Install
 > pip install -r requirements.txt